 Assessed by the tutor.

-This assignment will be performed in groups of 2-3 students, depending on the group size to study and present manuscript preselected and related to the various tumour entities studied in this half minor.
-The presentation should include the research question presented in the manuscript, explanation of methods/techniques used, explanation of results (using figures, tables presented in the manuscript) and Discussion of the results.
+This assignment will be performed in groups of 2-3 students, depending on the group size to study and present a manuscript preselected and related to the various tumour entities studied in this half minor.
+The presentation should include the research question presented in the manuscript, an explanation of methods/techniques used, an explanation of results (using figures, and tables presented in the manuscript) and a Discussion of the results.
 Finally, the presented work should be related to core book concepts and figures.
-For better group discussion, 2 or 3 students (again depending on the group size) will be asked to read the same manuscript prepare questions and comments.
+For better group discussion, 2 or 3 students (again depending on the group size) will be asked to read the same manuscript and prepare questions and comments.
 Participation in the discussion and the quality of the presentation will be assessed by the tutor.